jump-dev/jump-dev.github.io/_posts/2020-04-15-jump_dev_2020_cancellation.md

 ---
 layout: post
 title:  "Cancelled: JuMP-dev 2020"
-date:   2020-04-14
+date:   2020-04-15
 categories: [jump-dev]
 ---

+First, we hope that everyone is safe in these uncertain times.
+Our first priority will always be the health and well-being of the JuMP community.
-We regret to annouce that we have decided to cancel [JuMP-dev 2020](/meetings/louvain2020) due to the ongoing travel restrictions.
+Therefore, we regret to annouce that we have decided to cancel [JuMP-dev 2020](/meetings/louvain2020).

 Even though there are conceivable scenarios in which travel restrictions are lifted in Europe before June 15th, we feel that there would not be sufficient